vote for Rob Scott

 Two years later, we made the best decision ever to move down to Southland and we have never looked back.
 After working from home, or as we referred to it as living at work, for a couple of years we bought a section and built a new building to house the growing business.

 In 2010 I saw an opportunity and we started work on a new cafe for Lumsden called Route 6.
-In 2014 we relocated the cafe into the old BNZ building after an extensive renovation and eight years on the cafe is running successfully with a great reputation and our T Shirts have been spotted as far away as China!
+In 2014 we relocated the cafe into the old BNZ building after an extensive renovation and built it into a successful cafe with a great reputation.
+Our T Shirts have been spotted as far away as China!

 Anyone who has ever run a business will know that its no walk in the park.
 Not having the luxury of a guaranteed income and the resulting pressure of being responsible for over a dozen weekly pay cheques for your staff is a huge responsibility and a big challenge.
-You need the ability to think fast on your feet, make effective long term decisions and to live within your means.
+You need the ability to think fast on your feet, make effective short, medium and long term decisions and you have to live within your means.

 Success in business, and especially small business, requires a diverse range of skills.
 Sometimes you are the accountant, the cleaner, the therapist, the maintenance man, the problem solver, the big picture thinker, the crisis averter and sometimes you switch between all of those roles in the space of an hour.

-I have lost count of the number of times I have heard people say "If council was a business it would be broke" and to be honest I have often said it myself.
-Having sound and proven business skills at the head of the council table is necessary for so much of what council does, and that is a valuable skillset that I can provide.
+I have lost count of the number of times I have heard people say "If Council was a business it would be broke."
+Having sound and proven business skills at the head of the council table is necessary for so much of what Council does, and that is a valuable skillset that I can provide.